conorjwryan/bucketdrop/README.md

 ## Features

 - Upload files via ShareMaster and receive sharable links (public or presigned) in one motion
-- Multiple accounts and destinations (bucket + path prefix + naming template + link options) built to work around you
+- Multiple accounts and destinations with different bucket/prefix combinations
 - Customisable naming templates for renaming files automatically on upload using variables (`{filename}`, `{uuid}`, `{date}`, `{time}`, and more)
 - Multipart uploads and concurrent ranged downloads with configurable parallelism
 - Optional upload/download bandwidth caps, set per account with per-destination overrides
+- Browse your buckets by folder (with breadcrumbs, sorting, and create-folder), or see recent uploads merged across every destination
-- Quick Look preview, download, and delete for recent uploads
+- Quick Look preview, copy link, download, and delete
 - Per-destination download folders
 - Credentials stored in the Keychain and synced through iCloud (keeping your credentials secure and accessible across all your devices)
 - Works with AWS S3, Cloudflare R2, MinIO, and other S3-compatible storage providers.